 If you suspect that your cat has allergies, schedule an appointment with your vet.
 Given that there are so many different kinds of cat allergies, your vet can help diagnose the cause of your cat’s issues and determine the appropriate treatment.

 Treatment for cat allergies depends on your cat’s unique situation.
-The vet will review your cat’s medical history and complete a physical exam.
+True allergy testing is usually done by a veterinary dermatologist, but a general veterinary practitioner will conduct a full workup on your cat.
+The vet will review your cat’s medical history and give them a complete physical exam.

 If you are trying to help your cat manage their allergies, the best thing you can do is to prevent them from entering your cat's environment in the first place.
 For instance, you can: